How can affiliates write casino player guides for live casino players?

 - Short overview / what the reader will learn

-- How the live format differs from RNG/softwares
+- How the live format differs from random number generator (RNG) software

 - Rules and core mechanics